apache/flink/docs/content/docs/ops/metrics.md

 As the type of this latency metrics is histogram, `state.backend.latency-track.history-size` will control the maximum number of recorded values in history, which has the default value of 128.
 A larger value of this configuration will require more memory, but will provide a more accurate result.

+<span class="label label-danger">Warning</span> Enabling state-access-latency metrics may impact the performance.
+It is recommended to only use them for debugging purposes.

 ## REST API integration